Polish Air ForcePolish Air ForcePolish Air Force

 On 20th September 1944 another operation landed Capt.
 Makowski (Benn, Andrzj 2, Tomek 2,) on Corfu to then journey to outpost with EDES south of Ioannina and returned around 12th December 1944.
 His mission was to search for Poles conscripted into the Wehrmacht and planned to repatriate them into Ander’s Army (TNA/ HS4 - 206) through the repatriation centre in Salonika that celebrated liberation on 2nd November 1944.
 Other repatriation centres were set up at Athens and Patras for transfers to Italy.
 Retraining would take place in Palestine after being interrogated at M.I.C (Maardi Interrogation Centre) in Cairo.
 By October 1944, Makowski was posted to Corfu after suffering from Malaria.
 Benn was evacuated to Cairo on 12th December and arrived on 18th December 1944.

-Lt.
+In Operation SPEARHEAD II, Lt.
 Stanisław Hołły (Capt.
-Kula), an infantry officer, parachuted into Kastania in southern Greece 13th September 1943 on an intelligence operation.
-Initially, he was working with British NCO’s at Bertuli and sent to the post at Larissa where he was working alongside Kakowski until October 1944 where he was recruiting TODT deserters and escaped POWs.
+Kula), an infantry officer and Cichociemni, was parachuted into Kastania in southern Greece 13th September 1943 on an intelligence operation with Lt.
+Col. James (Hamish) Torrance, a highly accomplished field operator.
+Initially, Kula was working with British NCO’s at Bertuli and sent to the post at Larissa where he was working alongside Makowski until October 1944 where he was recruiting TODT deserters and escaped POWs.
 While there, he was informed that there were 28 Poles with the ELAS “Battalion of Death” based at Makrakomi just over 120Km away.
 ELAS refused to allow Kula to negotiate their release and returned to Karpenissi where the BLOs were based.
 Unknown to Kula, the Poles based with ELAS were asked to join in the Greek Civil War against EDES which they refused and were disarmed.
 Although they intended to join Kulas, ELAS gave them three alternatives: evacuation to Serbia, interned in Greece for the duration of the war or fight.
 They escaped and joined the BLOs mission.
 The report was compiled by Władysław Malankowski (TNA/ HS4 -208) and resulted in British operations and policy changes to evacuate all Poles as soon as possible since there was a real threat of being killed.
 Negotiations with ELAS resulted in evacuations progressing with completion by mid-March 1944.

 Kula himself had temporarily been arrested at Gardiki by ELAS and disarmed.
 On his release made his way to Marmara on a special mission with the BLOs before marching through various ELAS strongholds to Veneto where he was picked up by a caique on 25th December 1943 and taken to Smyrna.
 Here, he took a train to Aleppo and then flew to Cairo landing on 3rd January 1944 (TNA/ HS4 – 208).
 Evacuated with Kula was a Polish Jew Aleksander Queller who had been part of Palestine contingent and caught by the Germans.
 As an escapee, Queller had distinguished himself as an interpreter speaking fluent Greek and was recommended for posting to Force 133 who had a policy not to recruit Jews (TNA/ HS4 – 208).